Making CoderPad products real, fair and loved

 CoderPad 2.0 was born.
 Did customers go crazy on it?

 Not so quickly.
-Teams design their interview process for each role.
-Breaking their routine is not easy.
-So like any new product, we needed to advertise it to our customers.
+While we knew the demand was there, teams design their interview process for each role and breaking their routine is not easy.
+So like any new product, we needed to promote and educate our customers about the changes.

 We promoted the new features in our e-mails, within product contextual ads, created new landing pages, and more to make users adopt and use the big product investment we did.
 And eventually, all the hard work paid off.